Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Betting Insights

-- The Stars are 41-24 when favored on the moneyline this season.
+- The Stars have compiled a 41-24 record when favored on the moneyline this season.

-- In games it has played as a moneyline favorite with odds of -140 or shorter, Dallas has a 30-17 record (winning 63.8% of its games).

-- The implied moneyline probability for this matchup gives the Stars a 58.3% chance to win.

 Kraken Betting Insights